TestinProd123/TeamsPowerShell/README.txt

 NOTE: This script was created for a particular purpose that suited my environment and was not created by Microsoft.
-Usage of this script is at your own risk and any errors, issues or problems encountered through the use of this script are the reposnsibility of the user of it.
+Usage of this script is at your own risk and any errors, issues or problems encountered through the use of this script are the reposnsibility of the person running it.
+I take no responsibility for any issues you envounter by using the script.
 You are welcome to edit, modify and distribute this script as you see fit.

 ####Using the script